 - Voluntary work beyond paid employment

-- Current CISWA Executives are not eligible to apply or nominate for the award
+- Relatives of current CISWA Executives are not eligible for the award

 - Unsuccessful nominees may be re-nominated in subsequent years